 5. Heel-to-Toe Walk: Stand with feet shoulder-width apart and take a small step forward by placing the heel of the right foot on the ground and rolling forward onto the ball of your foot, rising as high as possible (as if standing on tip-toe), while bringing the left foot forward and stepping in the same heel-to-toe roll.
 Repeat five times on each leg.

 6. Lunge with a Twist: Stand with feet parallel to each other and take an exaggerated step forward (keep one hand on a wall for balance, if needed) with your right foot, planting it fully on the floor in front of you, allowing the knee and hip to bend slowly; keep torso upright.
 Keep right knee directly over ankle – do not allow it to pitch forward over your foot.
 Slightly flex your left knee as you lower it toward the ground until it is a couple inches above the floor (or as far as flexibility allows).
 In this position, reach overhead (skip the overhead reach if you’ve recently had shoulder surgery) with your left arm and bending torso toward the right side; return to upright and step forward with the left foot.
 Repeat five times on each side.
 Note: Do not attempt if you have trouble with balance.

 7. Step Up and Over: Stand with feet shoulder-width apart, hands on hips (or lightly touching a wall in front of you for balance).
 Shift weight to your left leg as you lift your right leg until thigh is parallel to the ground and then step out to the side as if stepping over an object; pause and lower into a squat (or half squat).
-Pushing up through the heels, stand up and return leg to starting position.
+Push up through the heels, stand up and return leg to starting position.
 Repeat five times on each side.